hmcts/prl-cos-api/README.md

 ## Notes

-Update with master - Respondent dynamic task list with stop representation
+Update with master - Resticted case access

 Since Spring Boot 2.1 bean overriding is disabled.
 If you want to enable it you will need to set `spring.main.allow-bean-definition-overriding` to `true`.